rapnis/can-utils-rs/README.md

 ## canfdtest

 Echoes frames between a host and a device under test.
 Sends frames with fixed length and continuous data bytes.
-Does not supprot CAN FD protocol.
+Does not support CAN FD protocol.
 DEVIATION TO ORIGINAL: Host does not receive own messages after sending!
 (This is currently not supported)

 Start as DUT: ```canfdtest <socket_name>```